gpxz/guides/python.md

 ## Migrating from opentopodata

-It's also easy to migrate from opentopodata: perhape you're running into rate-limiting or CORS restrictions on opentopodata, or just need higher quality and resolution elevation data.
+It's also easy to migrate from opentopodata: perhaps you're running into rate-limiting or CORS restrictions on opentopodata, or just need higher quality and resolution elevation data.

 Again, just replace the endpoint (`/v1/elevation/otd-compat/<dataset>`) with the GPXZ equivalent `https://api.gpxz.io/v1/elevation/otd-compat`, and add you API key.